-E.28 Replacement/Supplementary trees which must be planted
+E.27 Replacement/Supplementary trees which must be planted

 Any replacement or supplementary tree shall be grown in accordance with Tree stock for landscape use (AS 2303:2018).
 The replacement tree shall be planted in a deep soil landscaped area and maintained in a healthy and vigorous condition.
-If the replacement tree is found to be faulty, damaged, dying or dead before it attains a size whereby it is protected by Council's Tree Preservation Order, it must be replaced with another of the same species which complies with the criteria outlined below.
+If the replacement tree is found to be faulty, damaged, dying or dead before it attains a size whereby it is protected by Council's Tree Preservation Order, it must be replaced with another of the same species in accordance with the approved Landscape Plans dated 9 November 2023 subject to the minimum container size for the Ficus rubiginosa (Port Jackson Fig being 400 litres.